This page lists the books, reports and publications from the Flora and Fauna Division in 2012.

 Bordulk, Daisy†, Nikipini Dalak, Maggie Tukumba, Lily Bennett, Rita Bordro Tingey, Margaret Katherine, Sarah Cutfield, Manuel Pamkal and Glenn Wightman (2012) .
 Dalabon (Ngalkbon/Dangbon) plants and animals, Aboriginal biocultural knowledge from southern Arnhem Land, north Australia.
 Northern Territory Botanical Bulletin No. 41.
-Dept. of Land Resource Management and Mimi Aboriginal Art and Craft, Katherine.
+Department of Land Resource Management and Mimi Aboriginal Art and Craft, Katherine.
 Aboriginal knowledge: plants and animals.

 Hector, Ivy Kulngari†, George Jungurra Kalabidi†, Spider Banjo†, Topsy Nangari Ngarnjal Dodd, Ronnie Jangala Wirrba Wavehill, Dandy Danbayarri, Violet Nanaku Wadrill, Bernard Puntiyarri, Ida Bernard Malyik, Biddy Wavehill, Helen Morris, Lauren Campbell, Felicity Meakins and Glenn Wightman (2012) .
 Bilinarra, Gurindji and Malngin plants and animals, Aboriginal knowledge of flora and fauna from Judbarra / Gregory National Park, Nitjpurru, Kalkarindji and Daguragu, north Australia.
 Northern Territory Botanical Bulletin No. 40.
-Dept. of Land Resource Management and Diwurruwurru-jaru Aboriginal Corporation / Mimi Aboriginal Art and Craft, Darwin.
+Department of Land Resource Management and Diwurruwurru-jaru Aboriginal Corporation / Mimi Aboriginal Art and Craft, Darwin.
 Aboriginal knowledge: plants and animals.

 Braby MF (2012).
 Butterflies and diurnal moths of Wongalara Station.
 Final Report to Department of Sustainability, Environment, Water and Communities.
 Department of Land Resource Management, Darwin.
 15 pp.